 “Under COVID-19 physical isolation conditions older Australians are more likely to suffer social isolation and a number of studies have already established a link between internet connectivity and reduced social isolation in older people.

-“With home-based schooling conditions children in low-income family households are likely to experience heighted educational disadvantage, which is also extremely concerning.”
+“With home-based schooling conditions children in low-income family households are likely to experience heightened educational disadvantage, which is also extremely concerning.”

-The researchers also highlighted concern that the economic downturn will force people offline and increase household financial pressure with a decade’s worth of challenge ahead.
+The researchers also highlighted concern that the economic downturn will force people offline and increase household financial pressure with a decade’s worth of challenges ahead.